ipid/Rust-MessageBoxW/README.md

     }
 };
 ```

+- Here you may notice that the so-called **features** are actually the third part of the whole module path.

 - You will need a `win_str` helper function to convert Rust `&str` to Windows *Unicode*(actually UTF-16 LE) string. **NOTICE:** There is also a function named `once` in the `winapi` crate.
 You don't want to mix up with these things.